ubco-W2022T2-data301/project-group-group12/final_report_group12.md

 ## Question 1 + Results (Alyssa Kong)
 **What is the relationship between the active participation of music in one's lifestyle (composing, playing an instrument, listening to music on a greater than average amount, or neither) in relation to the severity of mental health disorders among these individuals?
 How do these factors influence how they percieve the effect of music?**

+To answer this question, I grouped individuals into four groups: composers, instrumentalists, both, or neither.
+I then created an "Overall Mental Health" score based on the four components of anxiety, depression, OCD and insomnia.
+Anxiety and depression was 35% of this score, insomnia was 20% and OCD was 10%.
+The higher the score reflected more degrees of anxiety, depression, insomnia, and OCD.

 Graph 1: Effects of Music Participation on Mental Health.
 ![graph 1](images/analysis1graph1.png)

+As seen in Graph 1, there is no strong correlation demonstrated between different types of music participation and overall mental health scores.

 Graph 2: Overall mental health based on hours of music listened to per day.
 ![graph 2](images/analysis1graph2.png)